genexus-books/gx-super-app/Android/README.md

 In the Super App configuration file ([superapp_json](MiniAppCaller/GenexusTestMiniApps/src/main/res/raw/superapp_json)) these two properties can be set:

-   - `GXMiniAppCacheMaxCount`: Value (numeric) to specify the number of mini-apps that will be kept in the Super App cache.
+   - `GXMiniAppCacheMaxCount`: Value (numeric) to specify the number of Mini Apps that will be kept in the Super App cache.
 Zero means there is no limit.
-Otherwise, if the indicated number of Mini apps in the cache is reached, then the oldest one is deleted before adding a new one.
+Otherwise, if the indicated number of Mini Apps in the cache is reached, then the oldest one is deleted before adding a new one.
    - `GXMiniAppCacheMaxDays`: Value (numeric) to specify the number of days each Mini App cache will be kept.
-Zero means that there is no time limit, otherwise, the time must be counted from the last use of the Mini app, not from the date it was downloaded.
+Zero means that there is no time limit, otherwise, the time must be counted from the last use of the Mini App, not from the date it was downloaded.

 #### Programmatically using the Mini App Cache API